Danielle Knudson Heats Up The Catwalk In A Tiny String Bikini At Miami Swim Week

 One particularly devoted fan had this to say.

 “For me you always were the best, always are the best and always [sic] going to be the best there is.
-There is no one else like u [sic] ever.”
+There is no one else like u [sic] ever,” they said.